 To date, however, those advances have been slow in coming.
-We have not been able to manipulate the body's own defenses as planned and we have few effective immune stimulants.
+We have been unable to manipulate the body's defenses as planned, and we have few effective immune stimulants.

 Positive research data has been piling up concerning the most promising immune agent in years, though, and immunologists may be finally making good on their earlier predictions.

-It is the immune system, after all, which provides humans and animals with the ability to recognize and remember potentially harmful foreign substances such as bacteria and viruses.
+After all, the immune system allows humans and animals to recognize and remember potentially harmful foreign substances such as bacteria and viruses.
 The immune system allows us to then respond to these threatening invaders in our systems.

-The consequences of conditions of suppressed or damaged immune systems are devastatingly familiar to veterinarians.
+The consequences of suppressed or damaged immune system conditions are devastatingly familiar to veterinarians.

 Arab foals with combined immunodeficiency complex and older horses with chronic laminitis due to Cushing's disease-related effects are but two such examples.
 Respiratory problems in young foals, allergies, skin infections, and hoof wall diseases are other problems that can also be related to immune system dysfunction.

-A new agent that would vastly improve immune function in horses would certainly warrant some attention.
+A new agent that would vastly improve horses' immune function would warrant some attention.
 Transfer factor promises to be this new agent.
-It is a component of colostrum and is produced to be used as a powder added to the diet.
+It is a colostrum component produced to be used as a powder added to the diet.

 To understand what this colostral derivative may potentially mean to veterinarians and horses, it is necessary to briefly review the structure and function of the immune system.

 Humoral immunoglobulins are primarily designed to fight bacterial infections.
 Lymphocytes that populate the thymus become responsible for cellular immunity.
 These cells produce structures called lymphokines that mediate delayed hypersensitivity or allergic reactions.
-They are responsible for rejection of transferred foreign tissue and for the recognition and rejection of tumor cells.
+They are responsible for rejecting transferred foreign tissue and for recognizing and rejecting tumor cells.